 Candle lanterns are on-trend for weddings.
-In this video Leanne discusses how to create an impactful wedding centerpiece for the budget minded bride as she creates a beautiful centerpiece featuring a candle lantern in the center of a fresh flower ring.
+In this video Leanne discusses how to create an impactful wedding lantern centerpiece with flowers for the budget minded bride.
+She creates a beautiful centerpiece featuring a candle lantern in the center of a fresh flower ring.
 You will love the many techniques that Leanne shares in this demonstration.
 Enjoy!

 Welcome to the Flower School.com video library, I'm Lee Ann Kesler, Director of the Floral Design Institute.
 And today, I'm here to chat with you about a lantern wedding centerpiece.
 Yes, lanterns continue to be on trend.
 You've seen them, so many different ways to use them.
 Today, we'll be looking at a centerpiece.
 They are perfect for candles, you can use natural flame because it's enclosed.
 Or if they don't allow flame, the battery operated work fabulous as well.
 Let's get started and see how we can create a centerpiece.

 The base, a 13 inch design tray from the Oasis Company.
 It's been pre-soaked with water and flower food.
 Then I'm going to cover the mechanics using ti leaves in this beautiful mahogany.
 Again, on trend.
 It's easy, just taking the leaf, giving it a cut and then, place into the foam.
 Wrap it around and when you get to the side, using a greening pin, place that right in.
 And then, repeat.
 You can even take it pierced through the preceding leaf, that way it will cover where you put the pin.
 Placing it in, bringing it around.
 Greening pin and repeat, all the way around on the outside but don't forget, you also want to conceal the inside.
 So giving it a cut, placing it in.
 And wrapping on the inside.